Axway/docker-eventrouter/helm/event-router/README.md

 `eventrouter.defaultTarget.ssl.cert.createSecretFile` | Create the CA certificate of the default target secret at installation using a local file | `false`
 `eventrouter.defaultTarget.ssl.cert.localFile` | Relative path to the CA certificate of the default target (you can use conf directory in the helm chart) | `{} (eg. conf/default_target_ca_cert.p12)`
 `eventrouter.defaultTarget.ssl.cert.existingSecretFile` | Name of an existing secret to use | `{}`
 `eventrouter.targets` | List of Event router's targets with their parameters.
-Note that the first target of the list will be used as the default target.| `[{"name": "sentinel","maxMessages": 10000,"port": 1305,"address": "sentinel","timetout": 5,"shortWait": 10,"longWait": 300,"jumpWait": 20,"keepConnection": 30,"heartbeat": 0,"ssl.enabled": false}]`
+Note that the first target of the list will be used as the default target if the default is not defined.| `[{"name": "sentinel","maxMessages": 10000,"port": 1305,"address": "sentinel","timetout": 5,"shortWait": 10,"longWait": 300,"jumpWait": 20,"keepConnection": 30,"heartbeat": 0,"ssl.enabled": false}]`
 `persistence.enabled` | Enable config persistence using PVC | `true`
 `persistence.keep` | Keep persistent volume after helm delete | `false` `persistence.eventrouterData.storageClass` | Persistent Volume Claim Storage Class | `nil`